Volume 82, Number 1, April 2008

 Institut für Theoretische Physik, Universität Innsbruck - Technikerstrasse 25, A-6020 Innsbruck, Austria, EU

 We study electronic excitations of a degenerate gas of atoms trapped in pairs in an optical lattice.
 Local dipole-dipole interactions produce a long-lived antisymmetric and a short-lived symmetric superposition of individual atomic excitations as the lowest internal on-site excitations.
 Due to the much larger dipole moment the symmetric states couple efficiently to neighbouring lattice sites and can be well represented by Frenkel excitons, while the antisymmetric dark states stay localized.
 Within a cavity only symmetric states couple to cavity photons inducing long-range interactions to form polaritons.
 We calculate their dispersion curves as well as cavity transmission and reflection spectra to observe them.
 For a lattice with aspherical sites bright and dark states get mixed and their relative excitation energies depend on photon polarizations.

-71.35.Lk – Collective effects (Bose effects, phase space filling, and excitonic phase transitions).
+PACS: 42.50.-p – Quantum optics / 71.36.+c – Polaritons (including photon-phonon and photon-magnon interactions) / 71.35.Lk – Collective effects (Bose effects, phase space filling, and excitonic phase transitions)

-© EPLA 2008
+© EPLA, 2008

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.

 Data correspond to usage on the plateform after 2015.
 The current usage metrics is available 48-96 hours after online publication and is updated daily on week days.